jtdaugherty/vty/README.md

 Vty uses threads internally, so programs made with Vty need to be compiled with the threaded runtime using the GHC `-threaded` option.

-# Platform Support

-## Posix Terminals

-Unix-like systems are supported by the `vty-unix` platform package.
-For the most part, Vty uses `terminfo` to determine terminal protocol with some special rules to handle some omissions from `terminfo`.

-## Windows

-Windows systems are supported by the third-party `vty-windows` platform package.

 # Multi-Column Character Support

 Vty supports rendering of multi-column characters such as two-column